vanandjiwala/vasav_blog/content/posts/delta_lake_hands_on.md

 ## Notebook Code

-Code explained in this article can be found on github
+Code explained in this article can be found on [github](https://github.com/vanandjiwala/python_notebooks/tree/main/delta-lake).

 ## Creating a delta table